-2.2.1 Repetition Period
+2.2.1 Burst Transmission Interval

-From beacon activation a total of 6 initial transmissions shall be made separated by fixed\ 5s +0 /-0.2s intervals.
+From beacon activation a total of 6 initial transmissions shall be made separated by fixed 5s +0/-0.2s intervals.
 The first transmission shall commence within 5 seconds of beacon activation†, except for EPIRBs, where it shall commence within 8 seconds of beacon activation.

 The beacon shall then transmit 59 bursts at nominally 30 second intervals.
-The repetition period between the start of two successive transmissions shall be randomised around the stated nominal value, so that intervals between successive transmissions are randomly distributed over $\pm 5$ seconds.
+The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 5 seconds.

-\ In this context, "fixed" refers to a repetition period which may vary within the tolerances allocated, and that no deliberate randomization within this range is required.
+In this context, "fixed" refers to a repetition period which may vary within the tolerances allocated, and that no deliberate randomization within this range is required.